 How to confirm you are over trained

 There are several ways to determine if you are over trained or approaching over training.

-On a weekend of a rest week take your resting heart rate (HR) upon waking.
+On a weekend of a rest, take your resting heart rate (HR) upon waking.
 Then document this HR and subsequent days in a log or diary.
 Any increase in the waking HR may indicate an early sign of over training.

-A Sports Science Researcher, Heikki Rusko, created a orthostatic heart rate test for Cross Country Skiers to determine if they were over training.
+A Sports Science Researcher, Heikki Rusko, created an orthostatic heart rate test for Cross Country Skiers to determine if they were over training.

 - Lay down and rest comfortably for 10 minutes the same time each day (morning is best).

 - At the end of 10 minutes, record your heart rate in beats per minute.

 - Then stand up